Binney/story-a-week/netlify/functions/server/stories/death-by-wordle.md

         <div class="letter letter-empty"><p></p></div>
     </div>
 </div>
-//
-// PEACH
-// LEASH
-// DEATH

 Something is wrong.
 I got the same word as last week.
-I thought it couldn't be the case, that's why I only guessed it on the final try.
-I tapped it in and hit "Enter" and one by one the boxes turned silently around, like a little row of faces turning to look at me.
-I immediately put the phone face down in my lap and made accidental eye contact with the man with the white dog, who was looking at me intently.
+I thought it couldn't be the case, which is why I spent so long trying other variants.
+Eventually I tapped it in and hit "Enter" and one by one the boxes turned silently around, like a little row of faces turning to look at me.
+I immediately put the phone face down in my lap and made accidental eye contact with the man with the white dog, who was looking at me intently from his seat.
 He blinked, slowly.
 Then he stood and walked down the aisle into the next carriage, white dog wobbling along behind him on stubbly legs.

 What is going on?
 Did he hack my Wordle?
 Is that something you can do?

-Impulsively I stood to follow him and just at that moment we started to slow down into my stop.
+Impulsively I stood to follow him and just at that moment we started to slow down into the station.
 People started getting up and pulling luggage down from the rack, standing in the aisle, facing the door.
 I pushed past in a panic, my own bag forgotten, clutching my phone like it was a vital piece of evidence.
 As I elbowed a woman in a heavy woollen coat and ornate coloured mask she burst out in a wordless, indignant sound, which I hardly heard at all.
 My eyes were glued to the end of the carriage, the door to the next carriage.

 Except there wasn't one.
 The carriage just ended.
 I belatedly remembered I was in the last carriage.
 Where had he gone?
 Where was the little white dog?
 I stood there swaying as the train pulled to a halt and everyone started to get off.
 It was a good thing it was the end of the line, because I stayed there for so long the cleaning staff had to ask me to leave.
 I couldn't focus on anything that day at work, kept losing my train of thought in the middle of conversation.
-Mr Rutagawa suggested I take the afternoon off but I jumped horribly and refused.
+Mr Kanagawa suggested I take the afternoon off but I jumped horribly when he spoke and refused to contemplate it.
 I ended up staying late, sunk deep into a spreadsheet, deaf to the world, and taking a cab home.

 ### Wordle 1st February: